-There are four reported human forkhead family members, FOXO1 (FKHR) (29), FOXO3a (FKHRL1) (30), FOXO4 (ARX) (31), and FOXO6 (32), which have been shown to regulate a variety of cellular processes, including cell differentiation, transformation, and metabolism (11-13, 15, 33).
-The activities and localization of the FOXOs have been shown to be dependent on their phosphorylation and acetylation status.
-Phosphorylation of FOXO factors, with subsequent ubiquitination, has been shown to modulate a variety of downstream target genes (34).
-FOXO acetylation is believed to have multiple and opposing effects, depending on the specific FOXO factor and model system (11, 34).
-Regardless, the various FOXO factors have been shown to be deacetylated by SIRT1 (11, 13, 15, 35, 36); however, the connection between SIRT1 and the FOXO factors in PCa is not well understood.
+There are four reported human forkhead family members: FoxO1 (FKHR) (29), FoxO3a (FKHRL1) (30), FoxO4 (ARX) (31) and FoxO6 (32), which have been shown to regulate a variety of cellular processes including cell differentiation, transformation, and metabolism (11-13,15,33).
+The activities and localization of the FoxOs have been shown to be dependent on their phosphorylation and acetylation status.
+Phosphorylation of FoxO factors, with subsequent ubiquitination, has been shown to modulate a variety of downstream target genes (34).
+FoxO acetylation is believed to have multiple and opposing effects depending on the specific FoxO factor and model system (11,34).
+Regardless, the various FoxO factors have shown to be deacetylated by Sirt1 (11,13,15,35,36); however, the connection between Sirt1 and the FoxO factors in PCa is not well understood.

-In this study, we have demonstrated that SIRT1 is significantly overexpressed in human PCa cell lines compared with normal human prostate epithelial cells.
-Further, we found that SIRT1 is significantly overexpressed in prostate cancer tissue samples versus adjacent normal prostate epithelium in patients with PCa.
-Furthermore, our data demonstrated that SIRT1 inhibition by nicotinamide, sirtinol, or shRNA-mediated RNA interference causes an inhibition in growth and cell viability of human PCa cells while having no effect on normal prostate epithelial cells.
-We have also found that inhibition caused an increase in acetylated FOXO1 protein with a concomitant increase in FOXO1 transcriptional activity.
-Our data suggest that SIRT1 may be promoting PCa cell growth via inhibiting FOXO1.
+In this study, we have demonstrated that Sirt1 is significantly overexpressed in human PCa cell lines compared to normal human prostate epithelial cells.
+Further, we found that Sirt1 is significantly overexpressed in prostate cancer tissue samples versus adjacent normal prostate epithelium in patients with PCa.
+Furthermore, our data demonstrated that Sirt1 inhibition by nicotinamide, sirtinol or shRNA-mediated RNA interference causes an inhibition in growth and cell viability of human PCa cells while having no effect on normal prostate epithelial cells.
+We have also found that inhibition caused an increase in acetylated-FoxO1 protein with a concomitant increase in FoxO1 transcriptional activity.
+Our data suggests